-- All learners are supported to become independent readers in a range of disciplines. - All learners are supported to become independent writers for a variety of audiences and a range of purposes. - All learners possess the skills required to analyze, evaluate, act upon, and compose a wide range of communication. - All learners must hear the voices of their own heritage in the literature they encounter.
+- All learners are supported to become independent readers in a range of disciplines. - All learners are supported to become independent writers for a variety of audiences and a range of purposes. - All learners possess the skills required to analyze, evaluate, act upon, and compose a wide range of communication. - All learners must be able to hear the voices of their own heritage and see themselves in the literature they encounter.